jcbk101/ImageSheetCreator/README.md

 Create simple Sprite sheet / Image sheets from individual animation frame files.
 (PNG)

 This software is in the early stages of development.
 It is usable in its current state.
-Thi stool was created to assist game development using Solar2D by woring for the exported image files from <b>Brash Monkey's Spriter</b>.
+This tool was created to assist game development using Solar2D by woring for the exported image files from <b>Brash Monkey's Spriter</b>.

 # Building Image Sheet Creator